tiffanydinhh/Plant-Trees/README.md

-# Plant Trees, CS 1400 Project
+# Plant Trees, CS 1400 Project - Group 3

 ## A program that has two parts, where the user's input is used to output information on trees and wildfires